Axel Downard-Wilke

 Following a coronial inquiry into the safety of cycling, Downard-Wilke was appointed as one of ten independent experts for a Cycling Safety Panel.
 The recommendations of the Cycling Safety Panel led on to the development of a 2016 framework, Cycling network guidance – planning and design.
 Downard-Wilke has been a consistent advocate for urban planners to specifically provide for walking, cycling and public transport in cities.
 In addition to his work as a transport planner, Downard-Wilke is a Wikipedia editor and administrator.
 He has been involved in campaigns to improve coverage of New Zealand-related topics on Wikipedia, and has been a member of the management committee of the New Zealand affiliate of the Wikimedia Foundation.

 Personal life

 Wilke was born in Germany and lived in Exter and Hanover.
 He ran his parents' supermarket until he was 24, then began a degree in civil engineering, before moving to New Zealand and completing his degree at the University of Canterbury.
 He graduated with a Bachelor of Engineering degree with first-class honours in 1997, and returned to the university part-time to complete a Master of Engineering degree, graduating in 2002.
 Wilke married in New Zealand in 2011, later changing his surname from Wilke to Downard-Wilke.

-In 2019, Downard-Wilke stood alongside incumbent councillor Lan Pham for the Christchurch Central/Ōhoko constituency in the local-body elections for the Canterbury regional government body Environment Canterbury (ECan) held that year.
-He said he was motivated by the climate crisis and wanted to improve public transport and reduce greenhouse gas emissions.
-Downard-Wilke placed fifth of seven candidates, with two elected.
 In 2021, Downard-Wilke moved from Christchurch to Golden Bay / Mohua.
-As of 2023, Downard-Wilke was a member of the Green Party.

-In the 2025 local elections, Downard-Wilke is running to be a Tasman District councillor for the Golden Bay general ward as well as to be a member of the Golden Bay Community Board.